viamrobotics/docs/docs/program/extend/SDK-as-server.md

       For functions you do not want to implement, put `pass` or `raise NotImplementedError()` in the function.
     Otherwise, the class won't instantiate.
     - If you are using the Go SDK, you must define all functions but you can leave the ones you do not wish to implement empty.
-2. Create an `rpc.server.Server` instance and register the custom component
+2. Create an `rpc.server.Server` instance and register the custom component.
-3. Start the Server and register the running server as a remote
+3. Start the server and register the running server as a remote.

 You can view the complete tutorial on how to create a custom component using Python in the [Viam Python documentation](https://python.viam.dev/examples/example.html#create-custom-components).

 Find more component implementation examples in [<file>components.py</file> in the Viam Python SDK repo](https://github.com/viamrobotics/viam-python-sdk/blob/main/examples/server/v1/components.py).

-For a walk-through of one specific example, see the [Custom Quadruped Base tutorial](/tutorials/custom-base-dog/).
+For a full walk-through of a different example, see the [Custom Quadruped Base tutorial](/tutorials/custom-base-dog/).